-Taboo, Personal and Collective Representations examines the symbolic nature of taboo, asking what is the purpose of a taboo and how it varies across cultures.
-The book focuses on the concept of taboo as an in-between, organizing principle that differentiates stages through a ritual process of separating order as clean/blessed from disorder as polluted/disassociated.
+Taboo, Personal and Collective Representations examines the symbolic nature of taboo, asking what is the purpose of a taboo and how does it vary cross-culturally?
+The book focuses on the concept of taboo as an in-between, organizing principle which separates and differentiates stages through a ritual process of separation of order as clean/blessed from disorder as polluted/disassociated.

 "Dr Brodersen has taken a broad interdisciplinary approach to the fascinating subject of taboo to examine it from multiple angles, building on classic and modern treatments of the subject to introduce it into new areas of understanding.
 In particular, Brodersen carefully weaves together a tapestry on the subject that brings its many facets into view beautifully, showing just how relevant the topic is with respect to human development and psychodynamic clinical theory.
 Bringing an inclusive but also nuanced and precise approach to the subject of taboo, Brodersen presents an excellent interdisciplinary contribution to the study of ritual, religious/magical thinking and the mind."

 Erik Goodwyn MD, Director, Psychotherapy Training, University of Louisville, USA.

 Chapter 2: The Nature of Taboo in Indigenous Practices

 Chapter 3: Taboo, order, disorder, abjection and dirt.

 Chapter 4: Totem and taboo, animal categories, and kinship structure